 An informative brochure titled “Helping Emotionally-Distressed students: A Guide for Faculty & Staff” has been developed by the Counseling Center and copies are easily available for your reference and use.
 Additional resources are available in the “Helping Students find their way” booklet.

 In addition to psychotherapy, the PNW Counseling Center provides opportunities for trainees to engage in psychological, academic, and neuropsychological testing.
-The CC works in conjunction with the Disability Access Center (DAC) to determine eligibility for accommodations, provide recommendations for the types of interventions that may be of most use, and suggestions for the subsequent treatment of issues identified (e.g., psychotherapy).
+The Counseling Center works in conjunction with the Disability Access Center (DAC) to determine eligibility for accommodations, provide recommendations for the types of interventions that may be of most use and suggestions for the subsequent treatment of issues identified (e.g., psychotherapy).

 Supervision will follow more of a developmental model, where the supervisor will assess the student’s competence level and work from there.
 Extensive experience with testing and assessment is not necessary, but curiosity, commitment to learning, and determination to complete the work in the designated time frame is necessary.